aarani/aarani/boring/firecracker-experiments-04.md

 ## Let's be real

-That crappy init script I had doesn't take it anymore, it was too basic, it would even panic when dotnet dies, not ideal....
+- That crappy init script I had doesn't take it anymore, it was too basic, it would even panic when dotnet dies, not ideal....
+- Creating runtime images were a manual pain in the bottom, not ideal...

 ## Let's fix that 🧵